 Yeah, I love me some Ray’s!
 Everyone has their own ideas about barbecue sauce, and I’ll let you in on a secret.
 Those delicious baby back ribs I make on the grill for my summer parties?
 The ones with my “special secret sauce?”
 My “secret” is that I use Sweet Baby Ray’s for ribs, barbecue, pulled pork and hot wings.
 My wife uses it to dip her French fries instead of ketchup.

-You can’t go wrong with beer in your sauce
+You can’t go wrong with a beer in your sauce

 What do you do with your grilling utensils?